------

 Regular presentations include new American independent, foreign language, documentary, and British films.
 The University of Michigan presents thematic series of films that are sponsored by UM departments.

 Short films from different sources are shown during the annual Ann Arbor Film Festival in March.
 Individual films are sponsored by special interest groups in the local college and business community.
-The Michigan also participates in the annual Lenore Marwil Jewish Film Festival.

 Holiday-related movies are shown at Halloween and Christmas.
 A series of classic films is shown in the summer.
 The Family-Friendly Film Series has included movies like The Wizard of Oz, The Muppet Movie, and the Wallace and Gromit comedies.